-Registering a trademark is the only way to guarantee you have exclusive rights to your brand name, logo and other business assets #realtalk.
-Ever wondered how to register a trademark in Australia?
-In this blog, we talk about trade marketing and why you should consider this process as a way to protect your business, products and services.
+Registering a trade mark is the only way to guarantee you have exclusive rights to your brand name, logo and other business assets #realtalk.
+Ever wondered how to register a trade mark in Australia?
+In this blog, we talk about trade marking and why you should consider this process as a way to protect your business, products and services.

 The difference between registered and unregistered trade marks